aklinker1/miasma/docs/docs/contributing.md

 make run
 ```

-This runs the Miasma Server in development mode on port `3000`, which excludes the Web UI.
-Including the Web UI in this process really slows down this command.
+This runs the Miasma Server in development mode on port `3000`, excluding the web UI.
+Including the web UI in this process really slows down this command.

 **This is the only dev command does not reload on save**.
 You have to stop and start it manually.